-The monitoring of process and change in hillslope, shoreline, fluvial and dune environments; hydrologic significance of landforms; equilibrium states of landforms and soils and the applicability of model studies; field states of landforms and soils and the applicability of model studies; field study of soil equilibrium; absolute dating of landforms and soils and determination of rates of denudation and pedogenesis; effects of pre-weathering on soil formation; periodicity and palaeoforms; selected chronologic studies of landforms and soils; regional studies; soil erosion, its causes and its control by mechanical and biological measures in a range of environments including coastal dunes, hillslopes, scalds and inland dunes; history of geomorphology and pedology, the passage of concepts and current problems; soil stratigraphic mapping; sand grains in concepts and current problems; soil stratigraphic mapping; sand grains in sediments and soils; mineral indicators of provenance and weathering; thin sections of weathered rocks and soils; identification of in situ and extraneous materials; separation of soils and sediments into size and density fractions; correlative sediments and depositional environments; map and airphoto analyses.
+The monitoring of process and change in hillslope, shoreline, fluvial and dune environments; hydrologic significance of landforms; equilibrium states of landforms and soils and the applicability of model studies; field study of soil equilibrium; absolute dating of landforms and soils and determination of rates of denudation and pedogenesis; effects of preweathering on soil formation; periodicity and palaeoforms; selected chronologic studies of landforms and soils; regional studies; soil erosion, its causes and its control by mechanical and biological measures in a range of environments including coastal dunes, hillslopes, scalds and inland dunes; history of geomorphology and pedology, the passage of concepts and current problems; soil stratigraphic mapping; sand grains in sediments and soils; mineral indicators of provenance and weathering; thin sections of weathered rocks and soils; identification of in situ and extraneous materials; separation of soils and sediments into size and density fractions; correlative sediments and depositional environments; map and airphoto analyses.

 A field tutorial of about one week at the end of first term traversing geomorphic and pedologic environments in south-eastern Australia.
+To be introduced in 1972.